baibaichen/Blog2/SharedLib/How-To-Write-Shared-Libraries.md

 }
 ```

 Since we do not have direct access to the PIC register at compile-time and cannot express the computations of the offsets we have to find another base address.
 In the code above it is simply one of the target addresses, `a0`.
 The array `offsets` is in this case really constant and placed in read-only memory since all the offsets are known once the compiler finished generating code for the function.
 We now have relative addresses, no relocations are necessary.
 The type used for `offsets` might have to be adjusted.
-If the differences are too large (only really possible for 64-bit architectures, and then only for tremendously large functions) the type might have to be changed to ssize t or something equivalent.
+If the differences are too large (only really possible for 64-bit architectures, and then only for tremendously large functions) the type might have to be changed to `ssize_t` or something equivalent.
 In the other direction, if it is known that the offsets would fit in a variable of type `short` or `signed char`, these types might be used to save some memory.

+> ^11^<a id="_bookmark59"></a>Interested readers might want to look at the vfprintf implementation in the GNU libc.

 ### 2.4.5 C++ Virtual Function Tables

 Virtual function tables, generated for C++ classes with member functions tagged with `virtual`, are a special case.
 The tables normally involve function pointer which cause, as seen above, the linker to create relocations.
-It is also worthwhile looking at the runtime costs of virtual functions compared to intraand inter-DSO calls.
+It is also worthwhile looking at the runtime costs of virtual functions compared to intra- and inter-DSO calls.
 But first the relocation issues.

 Usually the virtual function table consists of an array of function pointers or function descriptors.
 These representations have in common that for every slot in the virtual function table there must be one relocation and all the relocations have to be resolved at startup-time.
 Therefore having larger a number of virtual function tables or virtual function tables with many entries impact startup time.